Infinity-Man

 Fictional character biography

-Having assumed the title of Infinity-Man, Drax goes on to serve Highfather on New Genesis, where he first encounters the Forever People and becomes a protector.
-Whenever Infinity-Man is needed, the Forever People grant him special powers by touching the Mother Boxes and reciting the word "Taaru".
+Infinity-Man is initially Astorr, a powerful alien warrior who gives his title to Drax, Darkseid's brother.[3]
+Drax goes on to serve Highfather on New Genesis, where he encounters the Forever People.
+Whenever Infinity-Man is needed, the Forever People grant him special powers by touching their Mother Boxes and reciting the word "Taaru".
 This ritual causes the Forever People to enter a state of limbo which lasts until Infinity-Man returns power to them.

 In one story, Darkseid believes Infinity-Man to be a threat and places him in another dimension.
 Subsequently, he resides on the planet Adon until the Forever People free him.